Whether you are a local or a visitor to Washington DC, you may be asking yourself what to do on July 4th in Washington DC?

 Washington DC Monuments and Memorials

 All of the memorials in Washington DC are open every day year round 24 hours.
 The only exceptions are: 1) the elevator to the top of the Washington Monument closes early on July 4; and 2) the WWII Memorial closes at 4:00 PM on July 4th due to preparations for fireworks launch.
-Also, on July 4th, special security procedures are in place that mean that you must go through a security gate to get to most of the monuments
+Also, on July 4th, special security procedures are in place that mean that you must go through a security gate to get to some of the monuments

 If you want to see all the monuments and memorials on the National Mall in Washington DC, your best bet is to do so on July 3rd or July 5th when they all have easy access.
 You can take a private DC Monuments and Memorials Tour and see all the memorials in 2-4 hours.